 Image by Arteida MjESHTRI on Unsplash

-Unripe plantain can help control weight during pregnancy.
+One health benefit of unripe plantain during pregnancy is weight control.
 Since plantain is rich in fibre, it can help you stay fuller after eating.

 If you have cravings and find yourself eating junk during pregnancy, try eating foods like plantain and green vegetables that are rich in fibre.
 These vegetables can help you stay fuller, reducing the urge to feed on junk and, in turn, preventing too much weight gain.